 Today, bamboo is at the forefront of the eco-friendly, sustainable lifestyle movement.
 It can be used for anything from building homes to bicycle frames to toothbrushes, plates, cutlery and straws.
 Here are some examples.

 Bamboo is a fantastic alternative to any plastic household materials.
 Takeaway restaurants will love the disposable plates, spoons, knives, forks, and napkins.
 At home, multi-use or more permanent items like cups, saucers, plates, flatware and serving ware will look great on every table or at garden parties.
 Even straws, once made entirely of plastic, can now be used with good conscience again.
-They come in different lengths and sizes for cocktails or smoothies.
-Take this bamboo cup to your favourite coffee shop, you might even get a discount.
+Bamboo straws come in different lengths and sizes for cocktails or smoothies.
+Take your straw or this bamboo cup to your favourite coffee shop, you might even get a discount.

 Everything is reusable, easy to clean and completey biodegradable.
 A great option for the conscious consumer.